mvcisback/SSLVC/report/report.md

  the second video, we recorded two speakers speaking, a snapshot was provided earlier in figure 2.
-We trained both speakers’ facial and speech features beforehand as was discussed earlier in section III and IV and use that to find the face location.
+We trained both speakers’ facial and speech features beforehand as was discussed earlier in section 3 and 4 and use that to find the face location.
 At every frame we detect and capture both speech and faces.
-Note that given our face model we already know where speakers are located at, so we simply classify each audio frame to one of three classes discussed in section IV.
-We can then create a spatial sound for the two users.
+Note that given our face model we already know where speakers are located at, so we simply classify each audio frame to one of three classes discussed in section
+4. We can then create a spatial sound for the two users.

 In general we were able to recreate a sound that was guided by speaker’s faces.
 We also included some example video clips where a piece of music